patjrod78/Fun-Roulette-/README.md

  Simply click "Staying In" or Going Out" and "Fun Roulette" does the rest.
 Life is a game of chances, now your fun can be too!

 ## Installation
 None required.
-Click the foloowing link and let the fun begin!! https://patjrod78.github.io/Fun-Roulette-/
+Click the following link and let the fun begin!! https://patjrod78.github.io/Fun-Roulette-/